-Of God are ye in Christ Jesus, who was made unto us wisdom from God, both righteousness and SANCTIFICATION, and redemption.-I COR. i.
-30 (R. V. marg.).
+"Of God are ye in Christ Jesus, who has made unto us wisdom from God, both righteousness and SANCTIFICATION, and redemption."
+I COR.1:30(R.V. marg.).

-"PAUL, unto the Church of God which is at Cor-

-inth, to them that are sanctified in Christ Jesus, called to be saints; "-thus the chapter opens in which we are taught that Christ is our sanctification.
+"Paul unto the Church of God which is at Corinth to them that are sanctified in Christ Jesus, called to be saints"; thus the chapter opens in which we are taught that Christ is our sanctification.
 In the Old Testament, believers were called the righteous; in the New Testament they are called saints, the holy ones, sanctified in Christ Jesus.
 Holy is higher than righteous.
-Holy in God has reference to His inmost being; righteous, to His dealings with His creatures.
-In man, righteousness is but a stepping-stone to holiness.
+I Holy in God has reference to His inmost being; righteous, to His dealings with His creatures.
+In man, righteousness is but a stepping stone to holiness.
 It is in this he can approach most near to the perfection of God (comp.
-Matt. v.
-48; I Pet. i.
-16).
-In the Old Testament righteousness was found, while holiness was only typified; in
+Matt.5:48; I Pet.1:16).
+In the Old Testament righteousness was found, while holiness was only typified; ill Jesus Christ, the Holy One, and in His people, His saints or holy ones, it is first realized.